Hyeju1996/cpnt201-a4-david/README.md

 (Include name as a link to the person's github repo)

-- Maintainer:
+- Maintainer: David
-- Collaborator:
+- Collaborator: Hyeju
-- Contributor:
+- Contributor: Jesse

 ## Rules

-1.
+1. All pull requests must have a +1 from collaborator before merging.
-2.
+2. Commit messages must be short and concise.
-3.
+3. Push one commit at a time

 ---